Best Taurine Supplements for Longevity in 2026

 Key Benefits of Taurine for Longevity

-Taurine supplementation extended median lifespan by 10-12% in aging mice and reversed multiple aging hallmarks simultaneously (cellular senescence, mitochondrial function, inflammation, bone density, immune function) in a study published in Science — one of the highest-impact journals in science
+Taurine supplementation extended median lifespan by 10-12% in aging mice and may support improvement in multiple aging hallmarks simultaneously (cellular senescence, mitochondrial function, inflammation, bone density, immune function) in a study published in Science — one of the highest-impact journals in science

 In 12,000+ European adults, lower blood taurine correlated significantly with higher BMI, hypertension, elevated fasting glucose, higher inflammatory markers, and lower bone mineral density — a comprehensive aging-biomarker signature that suggests taurine status is a relevant variable in biological aging rate